-DreamHost has closely evaluated the most obvious alternative (Jakarta Tomcat), but due to an inherent limitation in the way Tomcat was designed, it is not a feasible alternative when used in a shared hosting environment.
-A number of commercial solutions have also been evaluated, but none have been found to be a viable, cost-effective replacement that will work on all shared hosting servers.
+DreamHost has closely evaluated the most obvious alternative (Apache Tomcat), but due to an inherent limitation in the way Tomcat was designed, it is not a feasible alternative when used in a shared hosting environment.
+A number of commercial solutions have also been evaluated, but none have been found to be a viable, cost-effective replacement that will work on all Shared Hosting servers.

 View the following articles for further details: